Undergrounding Hydro Wires – If not on Main Street during Renewal, then when?

 the imminent 1000 unit future developments on the Oblates lands, an undergrounding system will

-5. There are several properties along the west side of Main Street that are currently underutilized.
+be installed in conjunction with the LRT undergrounding. - There are several properties along the west side of Main Street that are currently underutilized.

 The city’s intensification policies encourage up to six storey redevelopment.
 Undergrounding